Welcome to the Gloucestershire Local Nature Partnership Website

 The partnership's Mission Statement is "Improving the prospects for Gloucestershire's natural environment while demonstrating its vital role in our health & well-being, its significant contribution to a thriving economy and to a better quality of life for all".

 A Strategic Approach

-TheGloucestershire Local Nature Partnership(LNP) is a County based group that is concerned with the conservation and enhancement of the natural environment.
-It has produced a set of objectives from which a work programme is derived and agreed by its member organisations.
-The LNP has adopted spatial frameworks that can guide the protection and improvement of strategically importantgreen infrastructureandbiodiversity.
-For more details see the Guiding Principlespage.
+TheGloucestershire Local Nature Partnership(GLNP) is a County based group that is concerned with the conservation of the natural environment which supports our economy and well-being.
+It has produced a set of objectives from which a focused work programme is derived.
+The GLNP has adopted spatial frameworks that can guide the protection and improvement of strategically importantgreen infrastructureandbiodiversity.
+For more details also see here.